UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 # ['The current weather in Paris is ☁️ 59°F with a 9mph wind.']
 ```

-We gave the LLM a goal, we gave it relevant *tools*, and it used those those
+We gave the LLM a goal, we gave it relevant *tools*, and it used those
 tools to achieve a goal!